Meet the Team

 "I have worked for the farmer network for about 6 months now.
 I work as an admin assistant and I’m responsible for the membership and the fuel ordering.
 I help out on the family farm when I am currently starting up my own Hampshire Down flock."

-Veronica Waller, Project Manager
+Veronica Waller, Senior Project Manager